-141. In relation to flora and fauna studies, it was contended by the petitioners that the studies had finished only recently and the action plans were awaited in many cases.
+- 111. In relation to flora and fauna studies, it was contended by the petitioners that the studies had finished only recently and the action plans were awaited in many cases.
 In the meanwhile, extensive deforestation of the submergence zone had taken place, as also part of the area had been submerged, even as the studies have been on.
-It was also contended that the impact on some of the wild ass sanctuaries in Kachchh would be very severe.

-142. The guidelines of the Ministry of Environment and Forests required that while seeking environmental clearance for hydropower projects, surveys should be conducted so that the status of the flora and fauna present could be assessed.
-A condition of environmental clearance of 1987 as far as it related to flora and fauna was that the Narmada Control Authority would ensure in-depth studies on flora and fauna needed for implementation of environmental safeguard measures.
+It was also contended that the impact on some of these Wild Ass Sanctuary in Kutch would be very severe. - 112.
+The guidelines of the Ministry of Environment and Forests required that while seeking environmental clearance for the hydropower projects, surveys should be conducted so that the status of the flora and fauna present could be assessed.
+A condition of environmental clearance of 1987 as far as it related to flora and fauna was that the Narmada Control Authority would ensure in-depth studies on flora and fauna needed for implementation of environmental safeguard measurers.
 It is the case of the respondents that number of studies were carried out and reports submitted.
-It was observed that the submergence area and catchment area on the right bank of the proposed reservoir exhibited a highly degraded ecosystem which was in contrast to the left bank area where there was fairly good forest cover which formed part of Shoolpaneshwar Wildlife Sanctuary.
-With regard to the study of fauna, the said report indicated that a well-balanced and viable eco-system existed in the Shoolpaneshwar Sanctuary.
-Moreover, with the construction of dam, water availability and soil moisture will increase and support varieties of plants and animals.

-143. It was also contended on behalf of the petitioners that the whole project will have serious impacts on health, both around the submergence area and in the command.
+It was observed that the submergence area and catchment area on the right bank of the proposed reservoir exhibited a highly degraded ecosystem which was in contract to the left bank area where there was fairly good forest cover which formed part of Shoolpaneshwar Wildlife Sanctuary.
+With regard to the study of fauna, the said report indicated that a well-balanced and viable ecosystem existed in the Shoolpaneshwar Sanctuary.
+Moreover, with the construction of dam, water availability and soil moisture will increase and support varieties of plants and animals. - 113.
+It was also contended on behalf of petitioners that the whole project will have serious impacts on health, both around the submergence area and in the command.
 The preventive aspects had not been given attention.
-There was no linkage between the studies and work.

-144. On behalf of State of Gujarat, it was contended that large number of studies had been carried out on the health profile of villagers including studies on water related diseases in SSP command area including the area downstream of the dam.
-The study of MS University in 1983 and other studies concluded that the most common diseases in the basin were malaria, scabies, dysentery and diarrhoea.
-Of these only a threat to malaria needed to be of concern.
-The study concluded that the incidence of hygiene-related diseases other than malaria could be reduced by better water availability.
-The Gujarat work plan covered villages within 10 km radius of the reservoir including resettled population and made provision for the monitoring, surveillance and control of malaria.
-The principal features of the Gujarat Work Plan included establishment of a hospital at Kevadia near the dam site, strengthening of laboratory facility including establishment of mobile unit residual insecticidal spraying operations etc. This showed that the area of public health was in no way being neglected.
+There was no linkage between the studies and work. - 114.
+On behalf of State of Gujarat, it was contended that large number of studies had been carried out on the health profile of villagers including studies on water related diseases in SSP command area including the area downstream of the dam.
+The study of M.S.
+University in 1983 and other studies concluded that the most common diseases in the basin were Malaria, Scabies, Dysentery and Diarrhoea.
+Of these only a threat to Malaria needed to be of concern.
+The study concluded that the incidence of hygiene related diseases other than Malaria could be reduced by better water availability.
+The

+Gujarat Work Plan covered villages within 10 KMs radius of the reservoir including resettled population and made provision for the monitoring, surveillance and control of Malaria.
+The principal features of the Gujarat Work Plan included establishment of a hospital at Kevadia near the dam site, strengthening of laboratory facility including establishment of mobile unit residual inseclicidal spraying operations etc. This showed that the area of public health was in no way being neglected.